philip928lin/PathNavigator/docs/index.rst

 PathNavigator documentation
 ===========================

-``PathNavigator`` is a Python package designed to navigate directories and files efficiently.
+``PathNavigator`` is a Python package designed to navigate directories and files for a project.
 It provides tools to interact with the filesystem, allowing users to create, delete, and navigate folders and files, while also maintaining an internal representation of the directory structure.
 Customized shortcuts can be added.
 The paths are stored as ``Path``